 In this article

 What is the fixed asset turnover ratio?
 How to calculate the fixed asset turnover ratio with the right formula?
 Why is it important?
 If you're looking for answers to these questions, you've come to the right place.
 In this article, you will learn everything you need to know about the fixed asset turnover ratio.
-Furthermore, you will have access to an excel template that lets you calculate the fixed asset turnover ratio for more than 65,000 companies with just one click.
+Furthermore, you will have access to an excel template with an example calculation that you can use you calculate the fixed asset turnover ratio for any company.

 What is the Fixed Asset Turnover Ratio?
 Why Is it important?

 The fixed asset turnover ratio (FAT) helps determine a company’s ability to generate revenue from its fixed assets.
 Property, plant, and equipment (PP&E) typically make up the majority of a company’s fixed assets.
 As a result, the fixed asset turnover ratio is mostly used in the manufacturing industry since they frequently make PP&E purchases.
 Investors will sometimes use the FAT ratio to track if a company’s new investment in fixed assets actually helped generate more sales.

 While a high FAT ratio indicates that a company is effectively creating revenue from its fixed asset investments, there is no accepted range that is considered “efficient”.
 Consequently, it’s vital to draw conclusions with the fixed asset turnover ratio through comparison, either through company historicals or peer and industry averages.
 It’s also important to calculate the FAT ratio over time.
 This is because a company could have cyclical sales or be in the process of outsourcing its production, leading to an over or underexaggerated fixed asset turnover.